atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 WHERE Trial_Start > NOW()::date - 7
 ```

-Oftentimes people’s calculation of a metric will differ because of the following reasons: They are calculating it based on a different formula, the data source they are using is different, they might be filtering the data differently, or there is an error in their calculation.
+Oftentimes people’s calculation of a metric will differ because of the following reasons: They are calculating it based on a different formula, the data source they are using is different, the data is being filtered differently, or there is an error in their calculation.

 #### Common data errors